Parking And Traffic Regulations

 Pedestrians have the right of way to vehicles only in pedestrian crosswalks.
 Bicycles and skateboards must yield right of way to pedestrians in all cases including areas not designated by crosswalks.

 The campus speed limit is 10 mph.
 Vehicle speed may be enforced by RADAR.

-Unnecessary noise from horns, mufflers, stereos or any other noise-making device is strictly prohibited on campus at all times, and a violation may result in a fine.
+Unnecessary noise from horns, mufflers, stereos or any other noise-making device is always strictly prohibited on campus, and a violation may result in a fine.

 Driving around a barricade, tearing down, altering, defacing or removing any traffic control device is prohibited and subject to possible arrest and fine.

 All Florida traffic laws are applicable even though not specifically mentioned herein.

 Motorcycles, mopeds, and motor scooters under power are only allowed to operate on roadways designated for MV travel; they are not to be operated or parked on sidewalks.

 All vehicles, bicycles, skateboards, etc. shall come to a complete stop at all stop signs and may only continue when their movement can be made safely.